Bisher 726 mal gespeichert

 Wir sind Raucher

 Yes, unless your work truly demands a high speed link or terabytes of bandwidth.
-We are on satellite; too slow for cloud based applications, definitely not 5G but perfectly adequate for file exchange and email.
+We are on satellite; rapid download but throttled upload; too slow for cloud based applications or a ZOOM meeting hub.
+Definitely not 5G but perfectly adequate for file exchange and email.

 Basically any size except a bus or a massive 5th wheel.
 110v hookup available.